-We estimate that the net proceeds to us from this offering will be approximately \$33.9 million, assuming an initial public offering price per share of \$15.00, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
-Each \$1.00 increase (decrease) in the assumed initial public offering price per share would increase (decrease) our net proceeds, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, by approximately \$2.4 million, assuming that the number of ordinary shares offered by us, as set forth on the cover of this prospectus, remains the same.
-Each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) our net proceeds, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, by approximately \$13.9 million, assuming no change in the assumed initial public offering price per share.
+We estimate that the net proceeds to us from this offering will be approximately \$, assuming an initial public offering price per share of \$, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+Each \$1.00 increase (decrease) in the assumed initial public offering price per share would increase (decrease) our net proceeds, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, by \$, assuming that the number of ordinary shares offered by us, as set forth on the cover of this prospectus, remains the same.
+Each increase (decrease) of ordinary shares in the number of ordinary shares offered by us would increase (decrease) our net proceeds, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, by approximately \$ million, assuming no change in the assumed initial public offering price per share.
 Expenses of this offering will be paid by us.